or scroll for handy tips and a little nostalgia.

-And Nana Ling marked this Iced VoVo recipe with a couple of crosses, suggesting it was popular in the family long before I was born!
+It seems it was popular in the family long before I was even born!

 Even former PM Kevin Rudd acknowledged their place in Australian hearts when he mentioned treating his staff to a “cup of tea and an Iced VoVo” before starting the work of governing the nation the next day.

 Let’s talk about the end product first.
-A homemade Iced VoVo vs an Arnott’s Iced VoVo… well, there’s really no comparison.
+A homemade Iced VoVo vs the Arnott’s version… well, there’s really no comparison.

 The homemade version is simply wonderful.
 It tastes like a whole packet of the store-bought version packed into each little homemade biscuit.